 In every movement you make, there is a change in the relationship of your head with your body that precedes and accompanies the movement, and which either helps you or gets in your way.

 The second thing that Alexander discovered is, if anything, more important than the first discovery.
 As a result of his reasoning and experimentation, Alexander discovered that the conscious mind has the capacity to override every system, including the natural ones.
-In other words, Alexander discovered that our conscious minds have the power to give us control of our own potentialities or to prevent us forever from becoming all that we can be.Our conscious mind have the capacity to override every system – or sensory system, our manner of movement, even our reflexes.
+In other words, Alexander discovered that our conscious minds have the power to give us control of our own potentialities or to prevent us forever from becoming all that we can be.Our conscious mind has the capacity to override every system – or sensory system, our manner of movement, even our reflexes.

 Alexander discovered that what we think and how we think it can have a tremendous effect on the functioning of our mechanism.
 Like the organising movement of our head with our body, the effect of our manner of thinking can be for our benefit or our detriment.
 And it doesn’t matter if you believe in these principles or not, they are in operation in everything you do.